webtoknow/3-days-of-Angular-magic/Day-2/Exercise/README.md

     - *onSell*: save the transaction with *sell* action
     - *onBuy*: save the transaction with *buy* action
     - *onCCYChange*: switch the primary currency with the secondary one
-    - *startPooling*: get FX Rates through pooling to simulate real-time behavior
+    - *startPolling*: get FX Rates through polling to simulate real-time behavior
-    - *onPickCurrency*: when a new widget is added with primary and secondary currencies, start pooling FX Rates
+    - *onPickCurrency*: when a new widget is added with primary and secondary currencies, start polling FX Rates

 ### FX Rates View component